washingtonstateuniversity/WSU-Calendar/wp-content/plugins/the-events-calendar/readme.txt

 == Frequently Asked Questions ==

+= Is there a shortcode available for The Events Calendar? +

+No, this plugin does not use a shortcode nor is one available at the time being.

 = Are there any troubleshooting steps you'd suggest I try that might resolve my issue before I post a new thread? =

-First, make sure that you're running the latest version of The Events Calendar (3.0.0 as of this release).
+First, make sure that you're running the latest version of The Events Calendar (3.4 as of this release).
 If you're running Events Calendar PRO it needs to match the version number of The Events Calendar.
 And if you've got any other add-ons, make sure those are current / running the latest code as well.

 The most common issues we see are either plugin or theme conflicts.
-You can test if a plugin or theme is conflicting by manually deactivating other plugins until just The Events Calendar 3.0 is running on your site.
-If the issue persists from there, revert to the default Twenty Twelve theme.
+You can test if a plugin or theme is conflicting by manually deactivating other plugins until just The Events Calendar 3.4 is running on your site.
+If the issue persists from there, revert to the default Twenty Thirteen theme.
 If the issue is resolved after deactivating a specific plugin or your theme, you'll know that is the source of the conflict.

 Note that we aren't going to say "tough luck" if you identify a plugin/theme conflict.
 While we can't guarantee 100% integration with any plugin or theme out there, we will do our best (and reach out the plugin/theme author as needed) to figure out a solution that benefits everyone.

 = I'm still stuck.
 Where do I go to file a bug or ask a question? =

-Users of the free The Events Calendar should post their questions in the plugin's <a href="http://wordpress.org/support/plugin/the-events-calendar/">WordPress.org forum</a>, which we hit about once a week.
+Users of the free The Events Calendar should post their questions in the plugin's <a href="http://wordpress.org/support/plugin/the-events-calendar/">WordPress.org forum</a>, which we hit about once a week (on Wednesdays).
 Please make sure to read <a href="http://wordpress.org/support/topic/welcome-the-events-calendar-users-read-this-first">our sticky post</a> providing an overview of the support we provide free users BEFORE posting.
 If you find you're not getting support in as timely a fashion as you wish, you might want to consider purchasing a PRO license.

 If you're already a PRO user, you're entitled access to our more actively-monitored <a href="http://m.tri.be/2r">PRO forums</a> at the tri.be website.
 We can provide a deeper level of support here and hit these forums on a daily basis during the work week.
 No post should go more than 24-hours during that time without a response.